JelmervanL/Deep_Learning_2_NLP/README.md

 ```

 ## Running the data analysis
-To run the data analyis, open the `data_analysis.ipynb` jupyter notebook and execute each cell in order.
+To run the data analyis, open the `data_analysis.ipynb` jupyter notebook and execute the cells in order.

 This script will analyze the dataset and provide some plots.